Influencer Marketing in Japan: A Complete Guide [Updated for 2025]

 What is influencer marketing in Japan?

-Influencer marketing in Japan involves partnering with individuals with significant social media followings to promote products or services.
-This marketing strategy leverages influencers' trust and engagement with their audiences, focusing on platforms like Instagram, YouTube, LINE, Twitter, and TikTok.
+Influencer marketing in Japan involves partnering with individuals who have a significant social media following to promote products or services.
+This marketing strategy capitalises on influencers' trust and engagement with their audiences, targeting platforms such as Instagram, YouTube, LINE, Twitter, and TikTok.

 What are the key types of influencers in Japan?